How to Turn Your Phone Into a Powerful Filmmaking ToolVideo Tutorials

 Movie Slate 8 is an all-in-one digital slate, clapper board, shot log, and notepad available as an iOS app for $29.99.
 This app can help you get organized for film projects by logging footage and taking notes as you shoot.
 It also records production info, logs notes, syncs timecodes and generates daily shot reports.
 Movie Slate 8 can also be connected to software like Final Cut Pro and Adobe Premiere.

-Stabilize Your Phone
+Stabilize Your Phone with Filmmaking Tools

 The downside of using phones as cameras is that they’re extremely small and light.
 Although good for run-and-gun shooting, the lack of weight typically leads to more shake.
 Fortunately, this is an easy fix.
 There are many smartphone attachments that let you rig your phone to a tripod.
 These are simple and don’t have to be expensive, yet they are very effective.
 The Torjim 60” Phone Tripod Stand is a great option that is portable and the height can be adjusted.